GR

 HIGH AVAILABILITY

-Greek cuisine offers numerous vegetarian options, including vegetable-based appetizers (mezedes), salads, and legume dishes.
+Greek cuisine offers numerous vegetarian options, including vegetable-based appetizers (mezedes), salads, legume dishes, spanakopita, and gemista.
+The Mediterranean diet foundation makes vegetarian eating exceptionally easy.

 vegan